Basic Guide ‘Recovery from a Cyber Incident’

 The National Cyber Security Centre (NCSC) has released a guide to help organisations recover from cyber incidents.
 The guide outlines four key steps to take.
 Read further to find out what they are.

-Everyone must be able to trust that public values such as security, privacy and non-discrimination are safeguarded in the digital world.
 This safeguarding is not yet a given.
 We see unsafe situations, such as phishing, botnets and cybercrime.
 We also see situations where the rights of vulnerable groups (e.g., children) are in jeopardy; an example is digital applications that entice people to stay online as long as possible or to make impulse purchases.
 We also see that technologies can be discriminatory.

-Reducing the influence of disinformation and strengthening public debate so that everyone can make choices based on reliable information.
+Reducing the influence of online disinformation and strengthening public debate so that everyone can make choices based on reliable information.

 Privacy and data protection because proportionate and lawful data processing is an important prerequisite for trust in government.